Everything you Want To Know and How to Make a Slimline Card.

 - What size are slimline cards?

-- How do you Make a Slimline Card Base?
+- Measurements for a Make a Slimline Card Base?

 - How much postage is required for a Slimline Card?

-- What kind of envelopes are needed for Slimline Cards?
+- What size envelopes are needed for Slimline Cards?

 - Where can I get dies, stamps and other cardmaking supplies to make slimline cards?